 Inside Out from Women’s Prisons: Resisting Punitive Drug Policies

-This series of short videos about the lived experiences of women in prison for drug-related charges from the U.S., Mexico, Spain and Indonesia highlights how punitive drug policies continue to have a disproportionate impact on women and their communities.
+This series of short videos about the lived experiences of women in prison for drug-related charges from the U.S., Mexico, and Indonesia highlights how punitive drug policies continue to have a disproportionate impact on women and their communities.

 Meet ‘Grandma’ Hardy, the “matriarch” and founding member of the U.S.-based National Council for Incarcerated and Formerly Incarcerated Women and Girls.
 She served 23 years and 5 months in prison for drug-related offenses, and works to end the incarceration of women and girls.